 But outlining is not where you start.
 Once you’ve made the decision to become a novelist, you need to have something to say.
 Yes, novels are not just a series of incidents plunked down end-to-end between a prologue and “The End.”
 They must contain something besides the text and the plot and characters.
 They must have a message.
 Not a Message, with a capital ‘m,’ that will change the course of history and make your name forever mentioned in the same breath as Wilde, Dickens, Tolstoy, and McGonigle.

-THEME: A single statement or question about the human condition explored all sides.
+THEME: A single statement or question about the human condition that is explored by the work from all sides.

 Many writers (too many, perhaps) put off deciding on their theme until they’ve already written the book, and then they stand back and scratch their buns and say, “Hmm.
 What’s my theme?
 I guess this book is about indecision.
 There are a lot of places where my hero is indecisive.
 Yeah, ‘Indecision is a Bad Thing,’ that’s my theme.
 Or maybe it’s precipitousness…” Then they go back and add a bunch more instances of inability to decide.
 They make the hero indecisive when he has his Save the Cat Moment.
 The villain is indecisive, and the horse he came in on.
 The dog, too.